When to start training a puppy and what command learn first

 • good.

-These commands will help the puppy throughout its life, so you need to learn them.
-Use these commands to stop unwanted behavior like barking, jumping, chewing things, biting legs and hands.
-These commands will also help to calm and stop your dog at the right moment, like when you’re putting on a harness or washing its paws.
+These commands will help the puppy throughout his life, so you must learn them.
+Use these commands to stop unwanted behavior such as barking, jumping, chewing, biting legs and hands.
+These commands will also help you calm and stop your dog at the right moment, such as when you put a harness on him or wash his paws.

 Repeat the same command 2-3 times a day.
-Your lessons should be short, 5 minutes each, as puppies can't concentrate for a long period.
+Your lessons should be short, 5 minutes each, because puppies cannot concentrate for a long period of time.

 Of course, you need to make sure that the puppy knows its name.
 You can also start at this age:

-• leash training (until the puppy is vaccinated, then you can train it to leash at home);
+• leash training (until the puppy is vaccinated, then you can leash train him at home);

 • crate training;